asp.net.ph

 1. Declare an HtmlButton control on your Web Forms page:

-1. In the opening tag of the control, include the DHTML events that you want to display on the browser in response to user behaviors.
+1. In the opening tag of the control, include the DHTML events that you want to handle in response to user behaviors.
 For example, including the following code causes the background color of the control to change to yellow when a user moves the mouse over the control.

 To include formatted text, images, or other controls in an HtmlButton